-Reviewing the finale to the original TV series in a feature length double bill episode.
-J.R.
-Ewing is on the verge of suicide and invited to see what happened to his family if he hadn’t never been born, by a mysterious white tuxedo wearing stranger…
+A suicidal J.R.
+Ewing is invited to see what happened to his family if he hadn’t been born by a mysterious stranger.

-So the final double bill episode, which has a complete departure from the plot, but with enough spoken references to the past episodes, for the hardened fans it’s more of a stand alone double bill.
-The opening credits had me hooked from the beginning with a few red herring cast members – notably Sheree J Wilson (April) and Charlene Tilton (Lucy) – that I’d remembered being killed off earlier in the series or having left for the Ewing equivalent of Melbourne for Neighbours (1985-) characters.
-However the credits continued, with much to my joy the reappearance of Linda Gray’s Sue Ellen and disbelief at Mary Crosby whose character Kristin – Sue Ellen’s sister – had met an untimely death in the Southfork swimming pool years earlier.
-There is also a few uncredited but surprising characters – played by the original cast – returning to the show in a wee cameos.
+So the final double bill episode has a complete departure from the then plot.
+But with enough spoken references to the past episodes, for the hardened fans, it’s more of a stand-alone double bill.
+The opening credits had me hooked from the beginning with a few red herring cast members notably Sheree J Wilson (April) and Charlene Tilton (Lucy).
+Also included were those that I’d remembered being killed off earlier in the series or have left for the Ewing equivalent of Melbourne for Neighbours (1985-) characters.

 Weeper Rating: 😦😦 😦 😦 😦😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂🙂 🙂 🙂 🙂 🙂🙂 /10